 You might have heard CBN referred to as the “sleepy cannabinoid,” but recent findings suggest this link between CBN and sleep might not be as clear-cut as initially thought.

 CBN itself doesn't have direct sedative properties.
-Instead, any calming effects are likely due to the entourage effect, where CBN works in combination with other cannabinoids, like THC, and compounds like terpenes to enhance the overall soothing experience.
+Instead, any calming effects are likely due to the entourage effect, where CBN works in combination with other cannabinoids, like THC and CBG, and compounds like terpenes to enhance the overall soothing experience.

 In this sleep study conducted in 2021, a tablet containing THC and CBN demonstrated an objective and perceived improvement in sleep quality among study participants [1].